-- Raw meat, poultry and fish should be prepared separately from other foods using a separate chopping board and knife. - Fruit and vegetables should be washed in clean water to remove any soil, insets and chemical residues. - Root vegetables such as carrots and parsnips should always be peeled and topped and tailed. - Frozen food should be thawed in a fridge before use or if appropriate cooked directly from its frozen state.
+- Always wash hands before and after preparing and handling food - Check "sell by" and "use by" dates.
+Do not eat out-of-date food. - Raw meat, poultry and fish should be prepared separately from other foods using a separate chopping board and knife. - Colour coded chopping boards should be used correctly - Fruit and vegetables should be washed in clean water to remove any soil, insects and chemical residues. - Root vegetables such as carrots and parsnips should always be peeled and topped and tailed.

-Unpasturised milk or milk based products such as cheese or yogurt made from unpasturised milk should not be used.
+- Unpasteurized milk or milk-based products such as cheese or yogurt made from unpasteurized milk should not be used. - Staff should ensure that there is no cross contamination when preparing gluten free meals - Separate cooking utensils and cookware to be used when supporting individuals with coeliac disease

-Note: separate chopping boards should be used for preparing raw meat/poultry/fish/seafood, and cooked foods.
+Note: separate chopping boards should be used for preparing raw meat/poultry/fish/seafood, and cooked foods, to prevent cross contamination